 - 5. Set option switch 3 to ON. - 6.
-Power down, then power back up WPC 1000 to enable the settings change.
+Power down, then power back up WPC 2000 to enable the settings change.
 You are now in Foot Control mode.
 The press should cycle to Top-stop only if the Foot Switch is held down past the Auto Carry-up Angle. - 7.
 Press and hold the Foot Switch through the Auto Carry-up Angle, then release the Foot Switch.
 The press should complete the stroke, stopping at Top-stop. - 8.
 Press and hold the Foot Switch again, but release it before the Auto Carry-up Angle.
-The press should begin to cycle but stop immediately when the Foot Switch is released.

-- 9. Press and hold both Run/Inch buttons.
+The press should begin to cycle but stop immediately when the Foot Switch is released. - 9.
+Press and hold both Run/Inch buttons.
 The press should complete the stroke, stopping at Top-stop. - 10.
 Set the Stroke Select switch to "CONT." - 11.
 Press the Prior Act button on the Operator Station, and, before the indicator lamp goes out, depress and hold down the Foot Switch.
 The press should run as long as the Foot Switch is depressed. - 12.
 Release the Foot Switch.
 The press should complete the stroke, stopping at Top-stop. - 13.
-Depress the Foot Switch and immediately release it.
+Press the Prior Act button and, before the indicator lamp goes out, depress the Foot Switch, immediately releasing it.
 The press should stop after a single stroke. - 14.
 If you want to repeat testing of the Foot Switch in Continuous mode, make sure to press the Prior Act button before attempting to initiate another stroke. - 15.
 Go to the next applicable test.